-This information has been audited by Cohen & Company, Ltd., an independent registered public accounting firm, whose report, along with the Fund's financial statements, are included in the annual report dated April 30, 2023, which is available upon request.
+The information for the fiscal year ended April 30, 2024 has been audited by Cohen & Company, Ltd., the Fund's independent registered public accounting firm, whose report, along with the Fund's financial statements, are included in the annual report dated April 30, 2024, which is available upon request.
+Fiscal years prior to 2023 were audited by the Fund's prior independent registered public accounting firm.